 4.21 Where CCCS directs an undertaking to pay a financial penalty, it must, at the same time, inform the undertaking in writing of its reasons.
-Where CCCS imposes a penalty, it must serve a written notice on the undertaking required to pay the penalty, specifying the date before which the penalty is required to be paid.25 The date for payment must not be earlier than the end of the period within which an appeal against the direction may be brought.26 to pay a penalty.
-Where there has been a finding of joint dominance, so that more than one undertaking has infringed the section 47 prohibition, CCCS can direct each undertaking to pay a penalty.
+Where CCCS imposes a penalty, it must serve a written notice on the undertaking required to pay the penalty, specifying the date before which the penalty is required to be paid.
+The date for payment must not be earlier than the end of the period within which an appeal against the direction may be brought.
+33